 The lake of Sete Cidades was a popular spot to handwash laundry.
 The locals from the village would wash the laundry of the ladies of the bigger towns and transport it by oxcart.

-Located on the western side of São Miguel island, in the middle of the Atlantic Ocean, Sete Cidades lake belongs to Ponta Delgada county.
+Located on the western side of São Miguel Island, in the middle of the Atlantic Ocean, Sete Cidades lake belongs to Ponta Delgada county.
 Recently, it was elected in 2010 as one of Portugal’s seven natural wonders.

 Culture & Festivities